euchch/dyHungryCat/readme.md

   * `xargs -L 1 pip install -e . < requirements.txt  `
   * `Get-Content .\requirements.txt | ForEach-Object {pip install -e . $_ }`

+Also, make a new database and use DBManagement.sql script to create the right table

 ## Running the tests

 There are no unit-testings for this project, you can run "maintest" or uncomment the lines that run the lambda function locally after setting up the event